maximilianw-google/av-assistant/README.md

     * Agent Development Kit (ADK) for LLM agent interaction.
     * Underlying LLM: Google Gemini via the ADK.
 * **Data Handling (for analysis transaction):**
-    * Files are uploaded in the Mesop frontend and their bytes are passed to the backend API.
+    * Files are uploaded in the Mesop frontend and their bytes are passed to the backend API for temporary storage.
-    * The backend passes these bytes directly to the LLM agent for in-memory processing.
+    * The backend passes these bytes directly to the LLM agent for processing.
-    * No intermediate file storage is used during this analysis workflow.
 * **Authentication:**
     * Uses Google Cloud Identity-Aware Proxy (IAP).